manjav/haxe-graffiti-drawing-lib/README.md

 # Graffiti: Openfl Bitmap Drawing Library
 **Version 3.0.3**

-The Graffiti AS3 Bitmap Drawing Library is designed for ActionScript developers to easily integrate drawing functionality into a Flash, Flex or Air project.
+The Graffiti Openfl Bitmap Drawing Library is designed for Haxe developers to easily integrate drawing functionality into a Flash, Windows, Mac Os, Android or iOs platforms.

 ## Features